Find a centre near you... FIND HELP

 Noah Spector is a social worker in CHEO’s eating disorders program, the founding program director of the CHEO research institute’s Mind Matters team, a lecturer in family therapy at the University of Ottawa’s Faculty of Medicine, Department of Child and Adolescent Psychiatry.
 His research interests include improving teaching, intervention and inclusion in family and professional systems.

-Jessica Willson (Children’s Hospital of Eastern Ontario)
+Jessica Hay (Children’s Hospital of Eastern Ontario)

 Skip to content